Debate heats up over whether more Maine stores should allow dogs

 — Cabela’s

-— LL Bean Outlet
+— L.L.
+Bean Outlet

 — Outdoor areas of many restaurants